haplesshero13/haplesshero13.github.io/_posts/2026-04-01-introducing-agent-trio.md

 ---
 **tl;dr:** Use **agent trio** [https://github.com/haplesshero13/agent-trio](https://github.com/haplesshero13/agent-trio) to introduce natural-language-only, **selective friction** to your agentic activities to *minimize regretted work* and *deliberately promote human understanding*.

+## What is it?

+**agent trio** is a tiny, zero-code bootstrap for agentic software work.
+You (or your agent) copy it into a new or existing repo to get a simple agentic coder loop, centered around a few explicit primitives: file-based handoffs, human-readable artifacts, fresh agent-context reviewer, and resumable state.

+You'll get three (sub)agents, max, this way.
+Hence the name.
+You can minimize overhead by using one agent and a subagent, and then you can be the third member of the trio.
+You can use one model provider for the whole thing, or go rainbow.
+It's up to you.
+(Your setup agent will ask you what you want.)

+**agent trio** is *not* a swarm framework, and it is *not* trying to maximize output.
+It is a lightweight way to encourage you to spend your best agentic tokens on reasoning, planning, and verification, while making scoped agent work autonomous and cheap.

+The only requirement is one coding agent that can spawn a subagent (Claude, Codex, OpenCode, etc.) and can follow instructions well.

 ## What got us here?
 Once upon a time, humans hand-wired computers to program them.
 Thankfully, someone invented silicon chips.